mit-han-lab/tinychat-tutorial/README.md

-# TinyLLMEngine: A Efficient Neural Network Library for LLM
+# Tutorial for Optimizing LLM on Edge Devices

+Running large language models (LLMs) on the edge is of great importance.
+By embedding LLMs directly into real-world systems such as in-car entertainment systems or spaceship control interfaces, users can access instant responses and services without relying on a stable internet connection.
+Moreover, this approach alleviates the inconvenience of queuing delays often associated with cloud services.
+As such, running LLMs on the edge not only enhances user experience but also addresses privacy concerns, as sensitive data remains localized and reduces the risk of potential breaches.

+However, despite their impressive capabilities, LLMs have traditionally been quite resource-intensive.
+They require considerable computational power and memory resources, which makes it challenging to run these models on edge devices with limited capabilities.

+In this lab, you will learn the following:
+* How to deploy an LLaMA2-7B-chat with TinyChatEngine on your computer.
+* Implement different optimization techniques (loop unrolling, multithreading, and SIMD programming) for the linear kernel.
+* Observe the end-to-end latency improvement achieved by each technique.

+## TinyChatEngine

-TinyLLMEngine is a powerful neural network library specifically designed for the efficient deployment of quantized large language models (LLMs) on edge devices.
+TinyChatEngine is a powerful neural network library specifically designed for the efficient deployment of quantized large language models (LLMs) on edge devices.
+In this

 ![demo](assets/figures/chat.gif)